The Financial Crisis In 4000 Words

 As I say above, some people are trying to distract attention from the fact that their favorite political ideology (deregulation) created this mess.
 As a result, they're scrambling around for somebody, anybody to blame but themselves.
 I'll get to that in more detail below.

-This is also why AIG got caught in the middle - they were the clearinghouse for this sort of deal.
+This is also why AIG got caught in the middle - they were the clearinghouse for this sort of insurance.
 If they evaporate in a puff of bankruptcy, it's not just them going down, it's everybody and his brother who got a "just in case the sky falls" backup plan from AIG.
 And that is, well, everybody (at least in the financial world).
 That's why the US government got involved in AIG.

 Hey, she was asking for it...